-Action Description Example Set Context (Reasonable appeal) Identify and explain the law, policy, or rationale that applies to the situation.
+Voluntary Action Description Example compliance/the 5-step technique (continued) Set Context (Reasonable appeal) Identify and explain the law, policy, or rationale that applies to the situation.
 Answer the subject's question "Why?"
 (Question may be implied rather than voiced.)
 Give the subject another opportunity to voluntarily comply.
 (Continuing the previous scenario) The violator responds "I ain't signing your (expletive) citation."
-The officer then says, "Signing this citation is required by law but does not admit guilt.
+The peace officer then says, "Signing this citation is required by law but does not admit guilt.
 It is only your promise to appear in court to present your case.
 If you refuse to sign, you may be subject to arrest.
 I suggest you sign the citation."
 Present Options (Personal appeal) Explain possible options or courses of action which can be taken and their consequences for the subject.
 Give the subject another opportunity to voluntarily comply.
 (Continuing the previous scenario) The violator still refuses.
-The officer explains, "You are aware that if you are arrested you will be handcuffed, booked at jail, need to post bail, perhaps humiliation and embarrassmentor, you can just sign the citation and we both will be on our way."
+The peace officer explains, "You are aware that if you are arrested you will be handcuffed, booked at jail, need to post bail, perhaps humiliation and embarrassmentor, you can just sign the citation and we both will be on our way."
 (The list of options can be expanded.)
+Confirmation Stage (Practical appeal) • Verify that the subject is choosing not to voluntarily comply.
+(Continuing the previous scenario) The violator still refuses.
+The peace officer asks, "is there anything I can say to get you to sign the citation?"
+I'd like to think so.
+I'd like to think you'd cooperate."

-Act (Take appropriate action) Take appropriate action.
-(Continuing the previous scenario) If the violator still does not comply, the officer should consider requesting back-up and then only use necessary and reasonable force to place the person under arrest.
+Voluntary Action Description Example compliance/the 5-step technique (continued) Act (Take appropriate action) • Take appropriate action.
+(Continuing the previous scenario) If the violator still does not comply, the peace officer should consider requesting back-up and then only use necessary and reasonable force to place the person under arrest.